ONSdigital/business-index-dataload/docs/bi-dataload-step-3.md

 Spark Master  | yarn-cluster
 Mode  | cluster
-App Name | ONS BI Dataload Step 3 Upload to ElasticSearch Jars/py files | hdfs://dev4/ons.gov/businessIndex/dev/lib/business-index-dataload_2.10-1.4.jar
+App Name | ONS BI Dataload Step 3 Upload to ElasticSearch Jars/py files | hdfs://prod1/user/bi-dev-ci/businessIndex/lib/business-index-dataload_2.11-1.5.jar
 Main class | uk.gov.ons.bi.dataload.LoadBiToEsApp

 Page 2 Field | Contents
 ------------- | -------------
-Properties / Options list | --driver-memory 4G --num-executors 8 --executor-memory 3G --jars hdfs://dev4/ons.gov/businessIndex/dev/lib/elasticsearch-spark_2.10-2.4.4.jar --driver-java-options "-Dbi-dataload.app-data.env=dev -Xms1g -Xmx4g -Dbi-dataload.es.index=bi-dev -Dbi-dataload.es.nodes=127.0.0.1"
+Properties / Options list | --driver-memory 4G --num-executors 8 --executor-memory 3G --jars hdfs://prod1/user/bi-dev-ci/businessIndex/lib/elasticsearch-spark-20_2.11-6.0.0.jar --driver-java-options "-Dbi-dataload.app-data.env=dev -Xms1g -Xmx4g -Dbi-dataload.es.index=bi-dev -Dbi-dataload.es.nodes=127.0.0.1"

+* Since the Oozie doesn't support Spark 2.x we now have to use the Oozie shell node and supply a shell script with the spark2-submit command for this process.
+* The shell scripts are stored in HDFS `hdfs://prod1/user/bi-dev-ci/businessIndex/lib`.
+* If the Oozie version is ever updated we may be able to switch back to using the Spark Job node (or if Oozie shareLib ever replaces spark 1.6 with spark 2.x).

 ## Further information ##